Belarus

 • Report lost/damaged luggage within 21 days via a Property Irregularity Report (PIR) at the airport.

-• Submit grievances to the Tourism Office Inspectorate or Customer Protection Commission.
+• Submit grievances to the Belarusian State Tourism Agency or Consumer Protection Commission: https://tourism.by/

-• Public beaches must allow free access within 2.5 meters of the shoreline.
+• Public beaches (e.g., along lakes or rivers) must allow free access within designated zones.
 Wheelchair access is legally mandated.

 Key Resources